Food

 Carve small pieces of carrot into noses and press into the nose hole.

-Using a toothpick, make small holes in the sides for the parsley arms.
+Using a toothpick, make small holes in the sides to place the snowman's parsley arms.

 For more holiday treats, visit Organic Valley's recipe section.